mbhuddleston/Mbhuddleston.github.io/_posts/2017-08-27-hairprint-is-amazing.md

 ---
 <h1><a href="http://hairprint.refr.cc/7NTPCWL">Hairprint</a></h1>

 <p>I have used <a href="http://hairprint.refr.cc/7NTPCWL">Hairprint</a> twice.
 I have dark brown hair with natural highlights.
-I have never died my hair whatsoever, recently had a baby, and my water is damaging my hair.
+I have never dyed my hair whatsoever, recently had a baby, and my water is damaging my hair.
 After the second use I noticed a noticeable difference not only in the grey being gone but also in the glowing texture of my hair.</p>

 <p>Now I will preface this by mentioning that due to the length of my hair it was suggested I use more kits.
 So, I believe had I listened to this I would have noticed a tremendous difference the first use.</p>